 Pros: Includes 2 things that are critical for any successful book about gardens: excellent photos, and easy-to-read maps.

-Cons: This book was published in 2002, and does not include the new Rose Kennedy Greenway - but it does include everything else.
+Cons: This book was published in 2002, and does not include the new Rose Kennedy Greenway or improvements to Harborwalk - but it does cover everything else.

-In addition to providing very detailed information about the Massachusetts Bay Transportation Authority (MBTA) options, including maps for each of the rapid transit (T) system, commuter rails, buses, and ferries, it also describes non-MBTA options and everything else that you need to know to get around the metropolitan area successfully without a car.
+This compact, crammed-with-info book about Boston's public transportation system provides detailed information about the Massachusetts Bay Transportation Authority (MBTA) options, including maps for each of the rapid transit (T) system, commuter rails, buses, and ferries.
+It also describes non-MBTA options and everything else that you need to know to get around the metropolitan area successfully without a car.

 The Great Molasses Flood in Boston's Italian North End ranks as one of the city's worst disasters - but for years, suggestions that Italian anarchists were to blame shrouded the real cause.